-References for the above: Bensberg & Barnett (1966); Quillitch (1975); Iwata et al. (1976), Green et al. (1991).
+- 1. ppt.
+State the percentages that (1) developmentally disabled consumers and (2) staff spend in off-task activities in residential and group homes. - References for the above: Bensberg & Barnett (1966); Quillitch (1975); Iwata et al. (1976), Green et al. (1991).
 Note the span in the time frame!
-The data have been consistent over decades.

-- 2. ppt.
+The data have been consistent for decades. - 2. ppt.
 State the differences between human service professionals and professionals in business and industry that help account for staff management problems. - 3. ppt.
 State three reasons why human services professionals have not been trained in staff management/OBM.